ayrat555/frankenstein/README.md

 - async
   - `client-reqwest` - an async HTTP API client based on `reqwest`.
 This client supports wasm32
   - `trait-async` - an async API trait, it's used in the `client-reqwest`.
 It may be useful for people who want to create a custom async client
-  - `inputfile-read-tokio` - helper function to read an `InputFile` from a file system with `tokio::fs::read`

 For example for the async client add the following line to your `Cargo.toml` file: